kcsheng/your-daily-5-minutes/README.md

 - WHEN I view the youtube card<br>
   THEN I see a thumbnail of the top recommended video (5 min max) matching my preferences

 - WHEN I click on Video result<br>
-  THEN I am able to view a video (5 min max)
+  THEN I am able to view a video

 - WHEN I view the news card<br>
   THEN I see the preview of the top news headline matching my preferences